Building Streaming Video Apps With HTML: Technical Considerations

 Thus it falls to engineering management and teams to choose a technology strategy that will determine many factors for the upcoming development cycle of a streaming video app.
 Product Management will no doubt have high expectations.
 It might not be until mid-development that the downsides of a selection become apparent, just as you’re scaling from the first API connections, authentication, and playback into the full app experience.

 With this pressure to choose correctly, it isn’t unreasonable for us to fall back on what we know.
 For many front-end developers that means either web or native.
-In this blog post, I’ll be focusing on the former, though it’s important to note that for many platforms, such as Samsung Tizen and LG webOS, they are in fact one and the same!
+In the paper provided below, I’ll be focusing on the former, though it’s important to note that for many platforms, such as Samsung Tizen and LG webOS, they are in fact one and the same!

 Specifically, I’d like to argue that because we often choose technologies that we are comfortable with, we are at risk of becoming blind to their drawbacks.
 We become accustomed to thinking of them in aggregate, rather than with the individual nuance that is inherent to cross-platform development.
 Let’s examine web (or HTML) development for multiscreen under this lens.

 Download the free guide to Building Streaming Video Apps with HTML and learn more about browsers’ chances of success against:

 - Platform reach (Roku, Android TV, Apple TV, Amazon Fire TV, and next-gen consoles)